UB-SSDC-Lab/continuation-with-stationary-condition-based-termination-suppl/index.md

 ### Continuation of $s_2$ parameter

 Freeing $s_2$ then refines the insertion onto the stable manifold.
-Only modest geometric changes are observed, but the Earth-centered revolutions show slight rotation, and the insertion point shifts closer to Earth, consistent with the incremental improvement reported in the paper and shown in the right panel.
+Only modest geometric changes are observed, but the Earth-centered revolutions show slight rotation, and the insertion point shifts closer to Earth, consistent with the increase in $s_2$ and incremental improvement in terms of the cost function as reported in the paper and shown in the right panel.

 ~~~
 <div style="text-align: center; margin: 2em 0;">